 It is also possible that individuals may experience varying lengths of their own depressive episodes, due to a number of different factors.
 For example, the winter months often prove more difficult for those suffering from depression, especially when considering things like Seasonal Affective Disorder (SAD), which can create even more feelings of depression.
 While there is no set timeframe in which everyone experiences depression, keeping track of the length of one’s own depressive episodes, as well as any episodes that do not cleanly fit into any established or known patterns, can help create a more informed plan on the various factors at play in one’s depression.

 Does Depression Go Away?

-This question is more geared towards those wondering how to get rid of depression once and for all, and might be followed with other questions such as, “Can depression be cured?”
+This question is more geared towards those wondering how to get rid of it once and for all, and might be followed with other questions such as, “Can it be cured?”
 Unfortunately, there is no clear answer here.
-While it is possible to overcome depression, there isn’t any kind of cure for depression.
+While it is possible to overcome it, there isn’t any kind of cure for it.
 Rather, depression is a very individualized experience, and two individuals who are overcoming their depressive episodes may have vastly different approaches.

 Why Does Depression Sometimes Come and Go?